grsharma84/Blockchain/README.md

 Tables:

 UserDetails: Contains the userId, token and quantity.
+(I created it in this format so that new currencies can be added easily)

 Transaction: Once you call the withddraw API, a record will be stored in the trasaction table as unsettled, the transaction ID is auto generated.
 In the Kafka message you will have to provide the matchin transaction ID.